-Just like the dragon guarding it’s pile of gold, the EU is once again updating it’s data protection laws to help protect your details and data.
+Just like the dragon guarding it’s pile of gold, the EU is once again updating it’s data protection laws with GDPR to help protect your details and data.

 In 1998, the EU released the Data Protection Directive, designed to help keep personal and corporate data safe in a world that is becoming more interconnected every day.
 Merely fifteen years later, the Data Protection Directive was already found to be lacking, and unable to keep up with the changes in technology.
 As a result, and after four years of deliberations, the EU announced the General Data Protection Regulation (or, GDPR, as catchy acronyms go) would be adopted in April 2016.
 At the time it was agreed there would be a two-year implementation period, and so the regulation actually comes into effect in May 2018.